navapbc/template-infra/infra/README.md

 &nbsp;&nbsp;The `terraform apply` command executes the actions proposed in a Terraform plan.

-<span style="color:red"> ---- DANGER ----</span>\
+&nbsp;&nbsp; The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.
+Use `terraform plan -destroy` to preview what remote objects will be destroyed if you run `terraform destroy`.

-In a non-development environment comment out a resource to destroy, destroy should only be used as a way to cleanup a development environment. e.g. a developers workspace after they are done with it.
+⚠️ WARNING! ⚠️ This is a destructive command!
+As a best practice, it's recommended that you comment out resources in non-development environments rather than running this command. `terraform destroy` should only be used as a way to cleanup a development environment. e.g. a developers workspace after they are done with it.

-&nbsp;&nbsp; The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.\

 For more information about terraform commands follow the link below: